Login Page - Create Account

 Select the Alert Sound Number that you want to use, or select No Alert to not play an alert sound when a formula becomes TRUE in cells K3 through Z3.
 Sheet columns W through Z use the same alert sound number as column V.

-To set the sound file that plays for each alert number, select Global Settings >> General Settings on the menu.
-You can also setup an email message to be sent when an alert sound is triggered.
+To set the sound file that plays for each Alert Number, select Global Settings >> General Settings >> Alerts on the menu.
+For more information, refer to Alert Sound Settings.

 If the Draw Style for a Sheet column is set to Ignore, then no System or Alert signals can be triggered by the Sheet formulas.
 However, this does not apply to column K through N when using the Spreadsheet System for Trading study.
 With that study, Trade signals can always be triggered by the Sheet formulas regardless of the Draw Style setting.